 How Do Successful CNAs Manage Fatigue?

-As a CNA, there are many things that may bring down your energy levels.
+As a CNA, many things may bring down your energy levels.
 You have hectic schedules that keep you on your toes all day long, and work schedules may frequently go into overtime.
 These combined with impromptu requests and requirements can get on anyone’s nerves.
 Below are some of the responsibilities of a CNA that can take a toll on your health.

 - Helping patients move